 - 57 per cent: The portion of respondents who identify legislative tracking, tax reform, and staying up to date on changes as their biggest tax challenge.

 - 80 per cent: The portion of respondents who feel that keeping up with tax reporting and control requirements is becoming more difficult.

 These figures should persuade tax executives and their teams to 1) consider how tax technology improvements can help their functions; and 2) develop compelling business cases for new investments and improvements, including implementation and training of their staff.
 If additional motivation is needed, the Bloomberg report cites a persuasive message from a 2018 Deloitte report:

 CFOs want to know that chief tax officers are efficiently and effectively using technology.
-While tax may have lagged other parts of the organization in terms of embracing newer technologies (think artificial intelligence, robotics, and digitization), that’s changing.
+While tax may have lagged other parts of the organisation in terms of embracing newer technologies (think artificial intelligence, robotics, and digitalisation), that’s changing.
 And given the role of the tax team today, the changing regulatory environment, and the continued struggle to hire and retain tax talent, that’s a good thing.

 Please remember that the Tax Matters provides information for educational purposes, not specific tax or legal advice.
 Always consult a qualified tax or legal advisor before taking any action based on this information.